 – 36 regular communications (12 min + 3 min discussions),

 – 36 poster flash presentations (3 min),

-These more than 100 speakers will cover the whole spectrum of modern research about Noncovalent Interactions, from fundamental aspects to applications, including multidisciplinary and transdisciplinary studies, overcomming all artifical barriers in science.
+These ca. 100 speakers will cover the whole spectrum of modern research about noncovalent interactions, from fundamental aspects to applications, including multidisciplinary and transdisciplinary studies, overcomming all artifical barriers in science.

-Wednesday 21st July afternoon will be left free of communications and dedicated to social activities, before the traditional conference dinner on the evening.
-Different activities will be proposed to the participants to discover the city of Strasbourg and its richnesses.
+Wednesday 20th July afternoon will be dedicated to social activities, before the traditional conference dinner.
+Different activities will be proposed to the participants to discover the city of Strasbourg and its riches.

 General Information :

 Due to sanitary regulations, the particpants are asked to wear a mask in all inner spaces of the Conference venue and to have their sanitary pass with them in case of controls by the authorities.
 Sanitary certificates or passes will be checked only once at the registration desk.

 The official language of the conference is English.

 Taking pictures within the conference venue is only allowed during coffee-breaks and social events.

 Recording sounds or videos of lectures and poster sessions is prohibited unless a written authorization has been granted by the conference secretariat.